Sam Raimi's unrealized projects: Spider-Man 4

 Around 2007, after the release of Spider-Man 3, it was announced that Spider-Man 4 was in development and that Raimi would direct it, while Tobey Maguire, Kirsten Dunst and the other members of the cast were attached to reprise their roles.
 Also, it was announced that the fourth Spider-Man film was to be shot back-to-back with Spider-Man 5, while Spider-Man 6 was also in development, but Raimi finally decided to only shoot Spider-Man 4 at that moment.
 James Vanderbilt was to write the film and its two planned sequels; although David Koepp was also considered to write it.
 Also, on December 8, 2009, it was reported John Malkovich was slated to portray the Vulture while Anne Hathaway was slated to portray Black Cat.
 Bruce Campbell was planned to have another cameo appearance, potentially as Mysterio.
 However, on January 11, 2010, it was officially reported that Sony Pictures had cancelled the production of Spider-Man 4 after Raimi concluded that he was not going to be able to release the film in time with a not so exciting script.
 The franchise was later rebooted in 2012 with Marc Webb as director.

 Jack Ryan film series

-In March 2008, Paramount Pictures were in talks with Sam Raimi to direct a new Jack Ryan franchise.
+In March 2008, Paramount Pictures were in talks with Raimi to direct a new Jack Ryan franchise.
 Paramount chose Kenneth Branagh for Jack Ryan: Shadow Recruit.

 The Given Day

 On June 16, 2008, it was reported that Raimi would develop and direct an adaptation of the Dennis Lehane book The Given Day for Columbia Pictures.
-No further development has been made since then.
+No further developments have been made since then.